summary

 AI Summary

-This bill, effective January 1, 2077, prohibits the sale of certain personal information without explicit consent, aiming to protect individual privacy.
-Specifically, it forbids the sale of "geolocation information," which is data from mobile devices that can pinpoint a user's precise location, and "internet browser information," encompassing web browsing history, application usage, and device identifiers.
-The bill also bans the sale of data collected through "eavesdropping" or by applications that secretly use a device's microphone in the background.
-Important exceptions are made for lawful investigations by law enforcement agencies, "customer proprietary network information" (CPNI) as defined by federal law, and telecommunications carriers when they comply with federal CPNI regulations.
-Consent is defined as prior express opt-in authorization that can be revoked by the user at any time.
+This bill, effective January 1, 2077, prohibits the sale of certain personal data without explicit consent, specifically geolocation information (data from mobile devices that can pinpoint a user's location) and internet browser information (like browsing history and device identifiers).
+It also bans the sale of data collected through eavesdropping or by applications that use a device's microphone in the background.
+The bill provides exemptions for lawful investigations by law enforcement agencies, customer proprietary network information (data that telecommunication carriers collect about their customers), and telecommunications carriers acting in compliance with federal regulations.
+The legislation aims to protect individuals' privacy and civil liberties, particularly in light of concerns about the sale of sensitive location data, such as movements around reproductive health clinics.

 Committee Categories